NOCSurfaceProcesses/geotrees/docs/kdtree.rst

 :math:`O(n)` space-complexity.

 Most implementations of K-D-Tree assume that the coordinates use a cartesian geometry and therefore use a simple Euclidean distance to identify the nearest neighbour.
-The implementation in ``GeoSpatialTools.kdtree`` assumes a spherical geometry on the surface of the Earth and uses the Haversine distance to identify neighbours.
+The implementation in ``geotrees.kdtree`` assumes a spherical geometry on the surface of the Earth and uses the Haversine distance to identify neighbours.
 The implementation has been designed to account for longitude wrapping at -180, 180 degrees.
-The ``GeoSpatialTools.kdtree.KDTree`` class is a 2-D-Tree, the dimensions are longitude and latitude.
-The object is initialised with data in the form of a list of ``GeoSpatialTools.quadtree.Record`` objects.
+The ``geotrees.kdtree.KDTree`` class is a 2-D-Tree, the dimensions are longitude and latitude.
+The object is initialised with data in the form of a list of ``geotrees.quadtree.Record`` objects.
 A maximum depth value (``max_depth``) can be provided, if this is set then the partitioning will stop after ``max_depth`` partitionings, the leaf nodes may contain more than one ``Record``.